ancfoster/Motu-Lani/README.md

 GitHub [https://github.com](url)

     explain various tech used, such as HTML, CSS, Gitpod/VSCode, GitHub, Git, etc. - add a link to each respective site as well, if possible
+## Tools Used
+[TinyPNG](https://tinypng.com) was used to optimise all .JPEG and .PNG images used in the project to ensure efficient loading for the end user.

+Adobe Illustrator was used for vector graphic design, like for the logo and coral reef list bullets.

+Figma was used to create high fidelity mockups before I started coding.

+Markdown Editor by Satoshi Iwaki was used for editing .MD files.

 ## Testing
     "For all testing, please refer to the [TESTING.md](TESTING.md) file."
 ## Deployment